 Turtle Swamp Brewing

-At the start of the 20th century, 24 of Boston’s 31 breweries were in JP or Roxbury, pulling in pure, clear water from the Stony Brook.
-By 1964 they were all gone.
+At the start of the 20th century, 24 of Boston’s 31 breweries were in Jamaica Plain or Roxbury, pulling in pure, clear water from the Stony Brook.
+By 1964, they were all gone.
 Samuel Adams has been the neighborhood’s only active brewery since its founding in the mid 1980s.